MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdiregistercodeviceinstallers.md

 This function only registers device-specific co-installers, not class co-installers.

-For more information about how to write and register device-specific co-installers, see <a href="https://msdn.microsoft.com/library/Ff554011(v=VS.85).aspx">Writing a Co-installer</a>.
+For more information about how to write and register device-specific co-installers, see <a href="devinst.writing_a_co_installer">Writing a Co-installer</a>.

 The device information set specified by <i>DeviceInfoSet</i> must only contain elements on the local computer.